 Wilt is among five composers in the orchestra’s Fanfare series, which features newly written world premieres for the 2017-18 season.
 The series marks a first for the orchestra: a partnership with Florida universities to commission faculty composers to write short “celebratory fanfares’’ in any genre.
 The only restriction: Each piece must be between three and five minutes long.

 Other fanfare composers and performance dates include Paul Reller, associate professor of music at the University of South Florida (Oct.
-27-29; click to read about his piece); Daniel Crozier, professor of theory and composition at Rollins College in Winter Park (Jan.
+27-29); Daniel Crozier, professor of theory and composition at Rollins College in Winter Park (Jan.
 19-21); Dorothy Hindman, associate professor of composition at the University of Miami (Feb.
 16-18); and Manuel de Murga, associate professor of music at Stetson University in Deland (May 4-6).